ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 Experience Advanced DAST Scanning with Zero Setup and Secure Your Apps Start Scanning Now

-Year 2024 experienced a wave of critical vulnerabilities, starting with a major flaw in Chromium-based browsers.
+Year 2026 experiences a wave of critical vulnerabilities, starting with a major flaw in Chromium-based browsers.
 From Follina to Log4Shell, several high-impact vulnerabilities kept security teams and business leaders on high alert.

 Microsoft SharePoint – RCE via Deserialization (CVE-2024-38094)